Skip to main content

 Trypsin digests proteins in the small intestine.

-Which of the following is considered to be an accessory organ of the digestive system? a) Liver b) Stomach c) Small intestine d) Esophagus
+Which organ is considered an accessory organ of the digestive system?

 Why are the muscles that move food through your digestive tract called involuntary muscles?